daldosso/JudoManager/README.md

 JudoManager
 ===========

-Simplet web page to manage the subscriptions to a judo tournament.
+Simple web page to manage the subscriptions to a judo tournament.

 Languages & framework: PHP, Javascript, AngularJS, Bootstrap.